Rental Property Depreciation Calculator

 What is the tax impact of depreciation on rental income?

-Depreciation significantly reduces your taxable rental income, which in turn lowers your income tax liability.
-For example, a $5,000 depreciation deduction for someone in a 22% tax bracket would result in $1,100 in tax savings, effectively boosting net cash flow after tax.
+Depreciation reduces your taxable rental income, which in turn lowers your tax liability.
+For example, a $5,000 depreciation deduction at a 22% tax rate saves $1,100 in taxes, effectively boosting net cash flow after tax.